Skip to main content

 • The number of taxpayers entitled to the minimum for descendants.

 • Date of disability: must indicate the date of recognition of the disability.
-In this sense, if the social services of your Autonomous Community determine the status of a person with a disability, for all purposes, the date that must be indicated is the date of the disability request.
+In this regard, if the social services of your Autonomous Community determine that you are a disabled person, for all purposes, the date you must indicate is the date of the application for disability.

-• If the disability situation ceases during the financial year, you must indicate the corresponding date.
+• If the disability situation ceases during the year, you must indicate the corresponding date.

-• If the death of the other parent had occurred during this year, the date of death of the other parent must be indicated.
+• If the death of the other parent occurred during this year, you must indicate the date of his or her death.

 Additionally, depending on your situation, you will complete: